A Complete Chart on Average Weight Gain for Breastfed Babies

-Weight of your newborn is considered as one of the most important parameters of his general health.
+The weight of your newborn is considered one of the most important parameters of his general health.
 Breastfeeding is known as the recommended standard for baby feeding.
-So, what is the ideal weight of newborn baby?
+So, what is the ideal weight of a newborn baby?
 How can you be sure that he is gaining enough weight over time?

 Breastfed Baby’s Weight Gain Chart

-Here we offer you a complete chart on the average weight gain for breastfed babies and related important information.
-This breastfeeding weight gain chart will help you ascertain that your baby is growing well and as per normal standards of development.
+Here, we offer you a complete chart on the average weight gain for breastfed babies and related important information.
+This breastfeeding weight gain chart will help you ascertain that your baby is growing well and as per the normal standards of development.